 I've promised myself never to use gradle

-- Let me list a few dependencies by using a purely descriptive approach;
+- Let me list a few dependencies by using a purely descriptive approach.

-Jokes “inside”, I’ve just described Maven.
+Jokes aside, I’ve just described Maven.

-.
-Or maybe Gradle was never the way.
-We were momentarily happy not having to write and read (pom.)XML files ever again, and we jumped the boat too early.
-Our problem was never Maven, but XML…
+Unfortunately, Gradle lost its way somewhere between the upgrade from version 4.x to 5.x, or between the upgrade from 5.x to 6.x, or between 6.x to 7.x, or between 7.x to 8.x.
+Or maybe Gradle was never the way to begin with.
+We were momentarily happy not having to write and read pom.xml files ever again, and we jumped ship too early.
+Our problem was never Maven; it was XML…

 Gradle and the cognitive load

 The moment you exit the realm of straightforward build files, you will become lost and incredibly lonely.
 This will happen because you never had the patience (by then!) to read the documentation in its entirety.
-And bare in mind, Gradle’s documentation is not something you can skim on the weekend or from your mobile phone while sitting on the bus.
-On the contrary, it’s a “hard” read, full of specific technical jargon you need to familiarize yourself with.
+And bear in mind, Gradle’s documentation is not something you can skim on the weekend or from your mobile phone while sitting on the bus.
+On the contrary, it’s a “hard” read, full of specific technical jargon you need to intimately familiarize yourself with.

 My advice: